sungwoo106/curato/README.md

 ## Usage

 ### **Input Interface**
-Upon launch, the application opens with the main input interface (`SearchPage.xaml`), where users are guided to enter key trip parameters:
+Upon launch, the application presents the main input interface (`SearchPage.xaml`), where users are guided to enter key trip parameters:

 - **Starting location** — Korean or English input with Kakao keyword search and autocomplete
 - **Companion type** — Family, Friends, Partner, or Solo